Add, remove & assign phone numbers on demand

 Yet, in the age of information overload, your customers will still engage with SMS — more so than with any other medium.
 They may let emails sit for days before reading them and will ignore calls without a second thought, but they will most likely read your text messages immediately after you send them.

 Why?
 Because they know it’s going to be a short, direct message with a clear purpose.
 While customers might be turning their back on social media adverts or painfully long email campaigns, SMS hasn’t suffered advertising burnout in the same way.

 SMS is undoubtedly an underrated medium for reaching your customers and clients.
 The only catch is that you have to ask permission first, though this is true for many types of marketing.

-One way SMS for business has improved is that you can get customers to sign up to your text-mailing list at the tap of a button.
+One way SMS for business has improved is that you can get customers to sign up for your text-mailing list at the tap of a button.
 For example, you can run an ad campaign with an automated two-tap technology that lets customers immediately opt into your text campaign.

 Even without the advent of modern solutions, getting permission needn’t be difficult.
 As a small business, all you have to do is ask your customers if it’s ok to send them an occasional message when you collect their contact information — it can be as simple as getting them to tick a box.

 SMS also gives you analytics comparable to any other type of marketing (or even better, in some cases).
 It’s easy to see who you sent your messages to, who opened the messages, whether they clicked on links and who ignored you.

 If you were reaching out to customers to ask for a review, for instance, you would be able to see who responded and left you one.
 Having accurate analytics is always helpful so that you can measure what response you are getting from your efforts.
 It can also help you to follow up on any customers that didn’t leave their review yet.